-The module is a firmware operating system that runs exclusively on Fortinet's FortiGate product family.
+The modules consist of a firmware based operating system that runs exclusively on Fortinet's FortiGate product family.
 FortiGate units are PC-based, purpose built appliances.
 The FortiGate appliances are multiple chip, standalone cryptographic modules consisting of production grade components contained in a physically protected enclosure.
-The extent of the physical cryptographic boundary is the FortiGate-301E, however the validated module is the FortiOS 5.6 firmware module.
+The extent of the cryptographic boundary for the module is the outer metal chassis.